Please be informed HealthConnexion has moved to #11-08

 What is Bone Cancer?

 Bone cancer or bone sarcoma is caused by an abnormal and uncontrollable growth of the bone cells and cartilage.
 Bone cancer can develop in any bone in the body.
+The type of cell and tissue the bone cancer originates from determines the type of bone cancer it is.
 Secondary or metastatic bone cancer originates from another part of your body but is spread to the bone.
 The condition affects people of all ages.

 What are the types of Bone Cancer?